DevBuilder47/BibleApps/BibleWidget/readme.md

 -----------------

-Freeware Developed by [EB LLC](https://www.etchybond.com) - IT Services and Business Branding Promotional Items and Customized Items
+Bible Freeware Developed by [EB LLC](https://www.etchybond.com) - IT Services and Business Branding Promotional Items and Customized Items

 -----------------